Windows Media Player

 The first version of the Windows Media Player came about in 1991; it was intended to be used with Windows 3.0.
 At that time, it was called Media Player.
 It has been included with every version of Windows since Windows 98 SE.
 The current release, bundled with Windows 7, Windows 8, and Windows 10, is version 12.
-Since the release of version 7, support for burning and ripping audio CDs has been included as well.
+Since the release of version 7, support for burning and ripping audio CDs (compact discs) has also been included.

 How do I open Windows Media Player?

-If you enter something similar to the example text below into the command line, Windows Media Player open and start playing a song.
+If you enter something similar to the example text below into the command line, Windows Media Player opens and starts playing a song.
 This command can also be placed in a batch file to start a media file.

 start wmplayer "i:\mp3\example.mp3"

-When entering the path to the MP3 or other media file, make sure to specify the complete path.
+When entering the path to the MP3 or other media file, specify the complete path.